gwu-cs-advos/advos_book/doc/c04_case_studies.md

 *Containers*, starting with [Zones](https://en.wikipedia.org/wiki/Solaris_Containers), and made popular by [Docker](https://en.wikipedia.org/wiki/Docker_(software)), are a description of all of this application context, and an infrastructure for efficiently deploying all of it as a unit.
 A side-effect of this is that a single system can execute multiple sets of the applications and middleware on the same shared hardware.
 In this way, its goals are similar to virtualization.

 However, containers are different from VMs in that they all share the same kernel.
 Thus, containers provide significantly less isolation than VMs as a compromise in the container-providing kernel will directly impact all containers.
 Containers are implemented by separating the kernel *namespaces* between containers.
 These include the process id, hierarchical file-system, and networking namespaces, among others (seven namespaces, on Linux).
-The benefit of containers over VMs is that they provide much more efficient sharing between containers (e.g. via [union mounts](https://en.wikipedia.org/wiki/UnionFS)) at the granularity of individual system resources, as exposed by the abstractions of the kernel (e.g. files, directories, processes, shared memory segment, etc...).
+The benefit of containers over VMs is that they provide much more efficient sharing between containers (e.g. via [union mounts](https://en.wikipedia.org/wiki/UnionFS)) at the granularity of individual system resources, as exposed by the abstractions of the kernel (e.g. files, directories, processes, shared memory segments, etc...).

 ### Whither UNIX?

 Does the move away from "do only one thing" with users defining the composition policy mean that UNIX is dead?
 No.
 UNIX philosophies are still going strong, but the need to create more capable, monolithic applications is not going to go away, and in many domains, will dominate.

-How should we think about designing systems?
+So this leaves us with the burning question: how should we think about designing complex software systems?
-Remember, first and fore-most, that we not only *compose* the *mechanisms* provided by modules into *policy*, but that systems of complex software are created by layers of these abstractions where policy at one level is the mechanism at the next.
+Remember, first and fore-most, that we not only *compose* the *mechanisms* provided by modules into *policy*, but we also create complex software out of *many layers of these abstractions* where policy at one level is the mechanism at the next.
 Modern systems absolutely demonstrate a preference for policy often defined in monolithic applications, but that doesn't mean that the modules that constitute the system *below* that point doesn't focus on composition of simple modules.
 What is most clear to me is that streaming via pipes is not a sufficient coordination mechanism to create these layers of abstraction.

-So UNIX is certainly not dead, but it is being made more complex, more capable, and there is a lot more "grey area" being inserted into the design space, all to reflect the requirements of the software ecosystems.
+So UNIX is certainly not dead, but it is being made more complex and more capable.
+There is a lot more "grey area" between "do one thing well" and monolithic blobs that is being inserted into the design space, all to reflect the requirements of the inherent complexity of modern software ecosystems.
+It is important to understand how to design interfaces designed for modularity, composition, orthogonality, and simplicity, but it is also important to understand when departing from these rules is necessary.

 ### Questions